minozzi/minozzi.github.io/projects.md

 "Direct Response and the Strategy Method in an Experimental Cheap Talk Game."
 With Jonathan Woon

-"The Incidental Pundit: Who Talks Politics with Whom, and Why?"
-With Hyunjin Song, Michael Neblo, David Lazer, & Katherine Ognyanova

 "It Takes Two: Heterogeneous Motivations and Reputations in International Relations."
 With Eunbin Chung, Matthew Hitt, & Andrew Rosenberg

-"The Limited Value of a Second Opinion: Competition and Exaggeration in Experimental Cheap Talk Games."
-With Jonathan Woon

 "Man, State, and War: An Experimental Approach."
 With Eli Assaf, Chris Gelpi, & Andrew Rosenberg